SadRus/tl_gr/README.md

 ### Description

-API and telegram bot for fetching weather data from yandex weather api.
+Django app with telegram bot for fetching weather data from yandex weather api.

 ### Installing